vladfeigin/llm-agents-evaluation/README.md

 Decide about evaluation metrics you want to measure.

 For conversational flows, consider using metrics such as **`relevancy`**, **`similarity`**, and **`groundedness`**.
-For summarization tasks it could be **`similarity`** metric.
+For summarization tasks you can use **`similarity`** metric.
 The relevant metrics for a evaluation depend on your use case.
 Consider assigning greater weights to more significant metrics according to your workflow.
 Calculate an aggregated score using these weights.
-For instance, if standard phrasing is crucial in a model output, give higher weight to the similarity metric comparing ground truth and model answers.
+For instance, if standard phrasing is crucial in a model output, give higher weights to the similarity metric comparing ground truth and model answers.
 In a multi-agent system, each agent may utilize a distinct set of evaluation metrics.
 In this project, we utilize the [Azure Evaluation SDK](https://learn.microsoft.com/en-us/azure/ai-studio/how-to/develop/evaluate-sdk), which includes a variety of built-in evaluation metrics.